Regulation 19 - Completing a Disciplinary Report

 Do not be tempted or persuaded by the clubs “to let them sort it out” if they have been sent off you MUST fill a form in and the Disciplinary Panel or the RFU will do the rest.

 How to achieve a well constructed report on the first attempt.
+Read the guide, below is the link to the forms and guides

 The first two sections of the second page again are largely factual.
 It is the section headed ““Official’s Detailed Report of Incident” which requires the greatest care.